Avilafer326/Avilafer326/README.md

-Hi, I’m @Avilafer326
+Hi, I’m @Avilafer326<br>
-Learning how hard life is
+Learning how hard life is, i want to do things that u talk about it

 <!---
 Avilafer326/Avilafer326 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.